lsst-sqre/packer-layercake/README.md

     ./packer/packer build --only=openstack ./centos-6.7-x86_64.json
     ./packer/packer build --only=openstack ./centos-7.2-x86_64.json

+_The `bento` images only need to be [re-]recreated upon new features or major base OS changes.
+Such as a new minor release._

 ### Step 2

 Build `newinstall` base images that have all operating system prerequisites installed along with the basic `newinstall.sh` prepared build env.
+Here the `CENTOSX_IMAGE` env vars should be set to the UUID ID of the current `bento` base images.

     export CENTOS6_IMAGE=<...>
     export CENTOS7_IMAGE=<...>
     ./build-openstack newinstall

+_The `newinstall` images should be created when ever changes (directly or indirectly) occur to `newinstall.sh` or when new `bento` images have been generated._

 ### Step 3

 Build the end-user consumable `stack` images with pre-build eups products.
+The `CENTOSX_IMAGE` env bars need to be updated to the UUID of the `newinstall` generated images.

     export TAG=w_2016_05
     export PRODUCTS=lsst_distrib